opf/openproject/docs/installation/packaged/4-faq.md

 ### Why don't you support Windows?

-Ruby support on Windows is notoriously difficult, however you mmight be able to run the Docker image, or use the unofficial Windows stack provided by [Bitnami](https://bitnami.com/stack/openproject/installer).
+Ruby support on Windows is notoriously difficult, however you might be able to run the Docker image, or use the unofficial Windows stack provided by [Bitnami](https://bitnami.com/stack/openproject/installer).

 ### How to backup and restore my OpenProject instalallation?